Gemmawv/northcoders-news-api/README.md

 A RESTful API for Northcoders News, a news aggregation site.
 This API has been built using Node.js, Express.js, MongoDB and Mongoose.

+This repo contains all the back-end code for this project.
+The code for the front-end can be viewed here: https://github.com/Gemmawv/northcoders-news

 # Installation